 Brick, or more rarely stone, boundary and retaining walls form an important part of the character of the area.
-There are many examples of substantial parts of the boundary walls being removed to facilitate on-site car parking within residential development, as seen at Cherry Tree Hill, Coalbrookdale.
-In other instances walls are being replaced with inappropriate and poor quality materials such as reinforced concrete panels as seen at Calcutts Road, Jackfield and Darby Road, Coalbrookdale.
+There are many examples of substantial parts of the boundary walls being removed to facilitate on-site car parking within residential development, as seen at Cherry Tree Hill, Coalbrookdale for example.
+In other instances walls have been replaced with inappropriate and poor quality materials such as reinforced concrete panels as seen at Calcutts Road, Jackfield and Darby Road, Coalbrookdale, or more recently by the use of fencing panels.